 Australian Institute of Tibetan Healing Practices – Sydney

 In 1992 H.E.
 Khejok Rinpoche founded the Institute as a Traditional Tibetan Medical Institute and H.H.
 Dalai Lama sanctioned its formation.
-That same year, Gen Chris Yangchen was asked by Rinpoche to teach Buddhism within the Institute.
+That same year, Gen Chris Ngawang Yangchen was asked by Rinpoche to teach Buddhism within the Institute.
 As Buddhism is the study of mind and the way things exist, Buddhism is intertwined with traditional Tibetan medicine.

 In 1993 Rinpoche prophesied that Gen-la would one day be the founder of Overcoming Problems.

 Gen-la’s teaching position required a user-friendly program allowing students to be Buddhists or non-Buddhists, encouraging people to experience positive changes within themselves so they could heal.
 She saw the need to study Western problems and their causes and to explore the most appropriate methods and techniques for Westerners.

 Using what she had learnt through her research and the Buddhist understanding of mind, she began to develop the Overcoming Problems courses.
 After many years of research and compiling the courses she received high acclaim and recognition.

 Given that many people were benefiting from Gen-la’s teachings and given the obstacles to bringing the medicine into Australia, Rinpoche decided to change the direction of the Institute.
 Rinpoche asked Gen-la to keep the Overcoming Problems classes going and cancelled the medical side of the Institute.

 Structure of the centre

 The unique structure within the centre creates harmony amongst the students.
 AITHP is structured so that students, who have been in the centre for a number of years and undergo at least 3 more years in the Training Program run the centre.